PragmaticCoding/PragmaticCoding.github.io/_posts/2022-08-30-Frameworks.md

 ![MVVM]({{page.mvvm}})

 The ViewModel
 : The ViewModel contains the data in a structure appropriate to bind it to various components of the View.
-It also contains the functionality to prepare the data in that format.
+It also contains the functionality to prepare the data in that format (called "Presentation Logic" in the diagram).
 In order to do this, the ViewModel needs to access to the data elements stored in the Model, and will probably call methods in the Model to initiate data storage and retrieval.
 Additionally, the ViewModel handles actions triggered by user "events" from the View.

 The Model
 : The Model in this pattern *potentially* leans more towards dealing with application domain data, as the ViewModel handles some amount of the transformation of this data into presentation data.
 From that perspective, the business logic is split between the Model and the ViewModel, with the Model handling persistence and external API's.